 F&S Pro Class

-Join our four online morning release-based technique and impro. classes for professional dancers, experienced movers, students, postgrads and dance teachers.
-You will develop your technique through set exercises and improvisations, leading to taught repertory from our recent R&D phase for the new work ‘Imagining Otherwise’.
-All classes are taught by company dancers.
+Join our online morning release-based technique and improvisation classes for professional dancers, experienced movers, students, postgrads and dance teachers.
+Classes combine set exercises and improvisations, leading to taught repertory from our recent R&D phase for the new immersive work ‘Imagining Otherwise’ (find out more on our homepage here).

 Join our lovely and growing community of movers led by expert and supportive teachers, Luke, Fiona, Aya and Yael, for 1 hour of movement, inspiration, connection, and fun, every Wednesday morning online from 10:00am (GMT).
 All classes are on a drop-in and donation basis.